State Highway 43 (New Zealand)

 New Zealand State Highway 43 (SH 43), also called the Forgotten World Highway, is a road that runs 148 km from Stratford in Taranaki to Taumarunui in the King Country.
-It contains the only unsealed portion of the New Zealand state highway network.
+It contained the last unsealed portion of the New Zealand state highway network.

 Route description

-The road passes through small towns such as Toko, Douglas, Te Wera, Pohukura, Strathmore, Whangamōmona, Marco, Koruatahi, Tahora, Tatu, and 10 km off the highway is Ohura.
+The road passes through small towns such as Toko, Douglas, Te Wera, Pohukura, Strathmore, Whangamōmona, Marco, Koruatahi, Tahora, Tatu, and 10 km off the highway is Ōhura.
 In the 1920s the Stratford–Okahukura Line was built.
 Many of the ghost towns are from the railway days.

 Driving the highway takes up to 3 hours, as it passes through rugged countryside.
 It climbs three saddles: the Strathmore Saddle, Whangamōmona Saddle, and Tahora Saddle.
 14 km past Whangamōmona is the Moki Tunnel, also known as Hobbit's Hole.
 Near one end of the Moki Tunnel is the turn off for the Mount Damper Falls, the fourth-highest in the North Island, and past the other end is the Tangarakau Gorge, with walls just under 60m high.